cablehead/ktlawsf/src/markdown/about/emily.md

 ## Recognition

-Emily was recognized in 2017 as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California."
+Emily was recognized in 2017 and 2018 as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California."

 ## Professional Associations and Memberships